X

 According to Harvard University's Joint Center for Housing Studies, the net worth of homeowners beats that of renters by miles.
 And, especially for those without stock portfolios, the "forced savings" created by paying off a mortgage generates wealth they might not otherwise have.

 "Forced savings" refers to the fact that you have to make regular payments when you have a home loan, and paying it adds to your home equity (your wealth) each month.
-Renters who have to discipline themselves to invest, and who can choose to tap their savings any time they want, fall far behind homeowners.
+Renters who have to discipline themselves to invest, and who can choose to tap their savings any time they want often fall far behind homeowners.

-Home prices are trending upward
+Home prices continue to trend upward

 Investing in real estate is relatively safe

 Property is a relatively stable investment.
 "What?!" you say.
-"What about the housing crash?
+"What about the housing crash?"

-Stocks can even go to zero if the company behind the paper folds.
+An investment in stocks can even go to zero if the company behind the paper folds.
 But chances are if you visit where you lived as a child, your old house is still standing, even after 20 or more years.
 How many companies that were household names 20 years ago are gone today?

 With property, the value is not in some paper representation.
 We call it "real" estate because it is a tangible asset.